workfloworchestrator/orchestrator-core/docs/reference-docs/forms.md

 eq_name = user_input.select_node_choice[0]
 ```

-The `zip()` maneuver takes the list and makes it into a dict with the same keys and values.
-So the display text doesn't have to be the same as the value returned.
+The `zip()` maneuver takes the list and makes it into a dict with the same keys and values so that the display text doesn't have to be the same as the value returned.

-### Accept actions
+#### Accept Actions

 Confirming actions is a common bit of functionality.
-This bit of code displays some read only NSO payload and lets the user ok the dry run:
+This bit of code displays a read only payload from an external system, lets the user check that value and then approve that the payload is correct as a form of a dry run:

 ```python
 from orchestrator.forms import FormPage, ReadOnlyField